cal-weng/terminus/docs/manual/olares/controlhub/manage-resource.md

 ![Network](/images/manual/olares/controlhub-network.png#bordered)

-- Ingress rules: Only allow traffic to enter from Pods within the same namespace that match the specified conditions in the label-matching rules.
+- **Ingress rules**: Only allow traffic to enter from Pods within the same namespace that match the specified conditions in the label-matching rules.

   - Within a single rule: All label conditions use `AND` logic and must be met.
   - Between rules: Multiple rules use `OR` logic, and traffic is allowed if it satisfies any one of the rules.

-- Egress rules: The logic is similar to ingress rules; used to control which traffic is allowed to leave the namespace.
+- **Egress rules**: The logic is similar to ingress rules; used to control which traffic is allowed to leave the namespace.

 Click the <i class="material-symbols-outlined">visibility</i> button in the top-right corner to view the YAML definition of the policy.